thundra-io/merloc-cli/doc/AWS-SAM.md

 In this example, logical resource id of your AWS Lambda function is `HelloWorldFunction`, so you need to set `MERLOC_SAM_FUNCTION_NAME` environment variable to `HelloWorldFunction`.
-This is needed by MerLoc to map remote AWS Lambda function name to the logical resource id of the function on local as it is required my AWS SAM local invoke.
+This is needed by MerLoc to map remote AWS Lambda function name to the logical resource id of the function on local as it is required by AWS SAM local invoke.

 ## Run